About Us

 James moved to Melbourne this year to continue his work as a therapist and study a Master of Clinical Psychology with La Trobe University, undergoing research into family therapy.
 And when not in the clinic, James can be found on the tennis court, across a chess board, or drinking a coffee somewhere in Preston!

-James works Mondays and Saturdays at Northside Psychology.
+James works Saturdays at Northside Psychology.

 RAPHAEL ELISHA